Fine dining and chef-driven restaurants

 Reservation intent on a fine dining site is strong but cautious.
 Diner reviews from OpenTable on the menu and chef pages turn browsers into bookings by showing what real diners experienced.

-Embed your OpenTable diner reviews and star rating in 90 seconds.
+Embed your OpenTable diner reviews and star rating with the guided setup flow.
 Paste your OpenTable URL, pick from 21 layouts, and ship it with one snippet.
 Built for fine dining, casual restaurants, and hotel dining rooms.

 Live demo, not a screenshot.
 Style it, brand it, embed it.
 What you see here is what ships to your restaurant site.